Who is Jesus?

 Jesus Died to Show God’s Love for Us

-The Bible teaches that Jesus’s death was an expression of God’s love.
-In John 3:16, we read, “For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.”
 Jesus’s willingness to die on our behalf shows us the depth of God’s love.
-He was willing to give everything to reach us, even His life, so that we could experience a relationship with Him.
+He was willing to give everything—even His life—so that we could experience a relationship with Him.

 Jesus Died to Forgive Our Sins

-In Romans 5:8, it says, “But God demonstrates His own love for us in this: While we were still sinners, Christ died for us.”
-Jesus’s death on the cross was an act of forgiveness.
-Each of us has made mistakes, and these mistakes can separate us from God.
+The Bible makes it clear—our sin separates us from God.
 But Jesus came to bridge that gap.
-By dying for our sins, He made a way for us to be forgiven and to be free from guilt.
+By dying for our sins, He made a way for us to be forgiven and free from guilt.
 His sacrifice shows that no sin is too great to be forgiven, and His love offers us a fresh start.

 Jesus Died to Give Us Freedom

-One of the beautiful gifts Jesus offers through His death is freedom.
-In Galatians 5:1, Paul writes, “It is for freedom that Christ has set us free.”
-Jesus’s death allows us to be free from fear, shame, and the burden of trying to be perfect.
+Through Jesus, we are set free from fear, shame, and the burden of trying to be perfect.
 We no longer need to carry the weight of our past mistakes or worry about measuring up.
-Jesus paid the price so we could walk in freedom, knowing we are accepted and loved by God.
+Jesus paid the price so we could walk in freedom, knowing we are loved and accepted by God.

 Jesus Died to Bring Us Closer to God